What to Do When You’re Shot and Injured on Someone Else’s Property

 • Improperly lit areas such as hallways, entrances, and exits

 In premise liability cases, victims of gun violence may be entitled to compensation.
-Shootings tend to produce debilitating and oftentimes lifelong injuries.
+Shootings tend to produce debilitating and, oftentimes, lifelong injuries.

 From severe PTSD to physical disabilities, victims may be facing high medical costs and loss of income.
 In these cases, victims have a right to petition the courts for compensation for their injuries and lost wages.
+Should you, unfortunately, find yourself in a situation where you have been shot and injured on someone else’s property, you may have the legal grounds to file a lawsuit against the property owner or controller.
+In such lawsuits, the victim generally sues for negligence, asserting that the property owner failed to take reasonable steps to ensure safety.

-Family members and dependent loved ones such as children or spouses may be entitled to compensation if their loved one (who supports family members with his or her wages) dies from gun violence
+Family members and dependent loved ones such as children or spouses may be entitled to compensation if their loved one (who supports family members with his or her wages) dies from gun violence.

 Settlements from these types of cases can be used to pay for the living expenses of relatives and dependents.
 If you are a victim of gun violence or an accidental shooting on someone else’s property, speaking with an attorney can help you determine the next course of action.

-Our personal injury firm Wright & Gray serves residents in and around New Orleans, Louisiana.
+Our personal injury firm, Wright & Gray, serves residents in and around New Orleans, Louisiana.
 We provide compassionate and aggressive representation to ensure that our clients receive fair compensation for their injuries.
 If you or a loved one has suffered from gun violence, call our office at 888-912-4944 to set up a free consultation with one of our experienced personal injury lawyers.

 If you or someone you know has been injured, protect your future and your rights